Arindaag760/humanizer-cli/README.md

 ```
 humanizer-cli/
+├── humanizer.exe         the program, 87 KB, needs nothing
 ├── SKILL.md              the skill, and the source of every fact shown
 ├── package.json
 ├── README.md
 ├── LICENSE
 ├── docs/                 images used by this file
 └── sources/
-    ├── humanizer.exe     the program, 87 KB, needs nothing
     ├── launch.mjs        entry point for npx
     ├── panel.mjs         the panel, printed by Node
     ├── humanizer.cmd     launcher for running without Node
     └── postinstall.mjs
 ```

+`humanizer.exe` is a plain C program.
+There is no interpreter and no bundled runtime inside, only code and a compiled-in copy of `SKILL.md`.
+It links against `kernel32`, `msvcrt` and `user32`, which ship with Windows.

 The panel and the binary are kept apart on purpose.
 Node prints the panel after reading `SKILL.md` directly, so it looks the same however the binary behaves, including when it is replaced by something else or deleted.
 The binary, for its part, is never handed arguments this project invented: it runs exactly what you typed.

-`humanizer.exe` is a plain C program.
-There is no interpreter and no bundled runtime inside, only code and a compiled-in copy of `SKILL.md`.
-It links against `kernel32`, `msvcrt` and `user32`, which ship with Windows.
+Swapping in a different executable therefore breaks nothing.

+The launcher looks for the binary in the project root first, then in `sources/`, so either location works.

 ### Where SKILL.md comes from